Ecetera/puppet-vagrant/Readme.md

 `$ vagrant ssh puppet` to log in to Puppet Master server

+`localhost:5000` Puppet managed infrastructure view by Puppetboard

-`localhost:3000` to access Uchiwa dashboard
+`localhost:3000` to access Uchiwa dashboard display overview of Sensu

-`localhost:15672` to manage RabbitMQ
+`localhost:15672` to manage RabbitMQ middleware

-`localhost:9292` Kibana dashboard
+`localhost:8080` Kibana dashboard for centralised logs

 `localhost:9090` Jenkins